 As the lights turned down, the opening band, Sun Parade, walked out on stage and began their high energy set.
 They sounded like a groovier version of Neon Trees or Vampire Weekend, especially in songs like “Cheer Up.”
 Overall they were very interesting to watch; co-lead vocalist is an extremely animated guitarist and vocalist with a mean whistle, while his counterpart and fellow vocalist/guitarist, Chris Marlon Jennings, provides a captivating falsetto and unmistakable cool demeanor.
 The drummer, Karl Helander, doubles as a background vocalist – an incredible feat of multi-tasking that will always impress me as both an audience member and fellow musician.
 Although at times, the band went off on lengthy jamming tangents, the connection with each other as well as their general presence on stage was impressive and entertaining to say the least.

-Every song brought a new element to the table, whether it was the steel pan/xylophone-esque sounds of “Karakoy”, the groovy 80s synth in “WildWild Web”, or the interesting percussive elements in “Balla Balla”.
-The highlight of the night for me, however, was probably the moment that Sciubba revealed her incredible, light up pants about half way through the set (see right picture).
-There were definetly some unforgettable moments throughout the night, and I am so glad that i was able to hang out at this amazing venue.
+Every song brought a new element to the table, whether it was the steel pan/xylophone-esque sounds of “Karakoy,” the groovy 80’s synth in “WildWild Web,” or the interesting percussive elements in “Balla Balla.”
+The highlight of the night for me, however, was probably the moment that Sciubba revealed her incredible, light up pants about half way through the set (see picture at right).
+There were definitely some unforgettable moments throughout the night, and I am so glad that i was able to hang out at this amazing venue.
 If you want to check out the Brazilian Girls before they leave the country, they will be heading west to Colorado on May 9th, and then performing their last two shows in California on May 11th and 12th.